jw447/DNN_ProgressiveRetrieval/README.md

-# Improving Progressive Retrieval for HPC Scientific Data using Deep Neural Network
+## Improving Progressive Retrieval for HPC Scientific Data using Deep Neural Network

+This repository contains the DNN model used in the paper.